Cynthia Canty was the host of Stateside since the weekday show began in 2012. She retired in 2019.

-A lifelong resident of metro Detroit, she has been on television and radio in Southeast Michigan since 1979.
+A lifelong resident of metro Detroit, she was on television and radio in Southeast Michigan since 1979.

 She has served as a popular radio host, television news anchor, producer, and as a general assignment, medical, and consumer reporter.